tombruijn/counter.js/README.md

 # Counter.js

-A _simple_ number counter in JavaScript as a jQuery plugin.
+A _simple_ and _small_ number counter in JavaScript as a jQuery plugin.
 It counts to or down to the number set on an element using an easing effect.

 You can configure certain options such as a duration, easing effect, auto start,